Tornado outbreak sequence of May 2019: May 21

 On May 21, the Storm Prediction Center issued an enhanced risk for parts of Illinois, Missouri, and Arkansas, along with a slight risk for parts of Kansas and Oklahoma.
 A 10% risk area for tornadoes was in place over The Ozarks.
 Dozens of tornadoes occurred throughout the day, including an EF1 tornado that touched down in Tulsa, Oklahoma, damaging homes and trees, and injuring one person.
-An EF2 tornado occurred near Dale, Oklahoma, destroying a mobile home, while another EF2 caused considerable damage in and around the town of Mayetta, Kansas.
-The strongest tornado of the day was an EF3 that heavily damaged a brick home near Bern, Kansas, and left cycloidal scouring marks in open farm fields.
+An EF2 tornado occurred near Dale, Oklahoma, destroying a mobile home, while another EF2 tornado caused considerable damage in and around the town of Mayetta, Kansas.
+The strongest tornado of the day was an EF3 tornado that heavily damaged a brick home near Bern, Kansas, and left cycloidal scouring marks in open farm fields.
 A total of 31 tornadoes were confirmed on May 21.
 This day, severe weather resulted in a fatal car crash, which killed two people, as well as the drowning of another driver in Perkins, Oklahoma.
 A baseball game between the Saint Louis Cardinals and Kansas City Royals was postponed due to the severe weather.